k2-gc/kawaii-terrarium/README.md

 ## Usage

-### Via Status Bar
-Click the "TerraKawa" button in the status bar to toggle Mofu visibility.

 ### Via Command Palette
 1. Open Command Palette (`Cmd+Shift+P` on Mac, `Ctrl+Shift+P` on Windows/Linux)
 2. Type "Kawaii Terrarium"
 3. Select:
+   - **Summon Mofu on Secondary Sidebar** - Show Mofus in the right sidebar
-   - **Summon Mofu** - Add cute characters to your editor
+   - **Summon Mofu on Panel** - Show cute characters in your editor
-   - **Dismiss Mofu** - Remove all characters
+   - **Dismiss Mofu from Panel** - Remove all characters from your editor

 ## Installation